basboot/decode_drawings/README.md

 ## Open ideas aka TODO

+- Use x, z position to estimate correct angle for blue-green, instead of filtering the measured angles
 - Explore video frames for bad parts of the drawing.
 - Check different color models.
 RGB works good in simulation, but maybe HSV is better for the real videos
 - Filtering makes the image more smooth, but not necessary more accurate.
 Needs more experiments.
 Maybe Kalmann/sensor